dfk7677/RacingRanking/README.md

 ## If you want to test by yourself
 There are dependencies, I am not so experienced to explain, so I would recommend installing [Anaconda](https://www.anaconda.com/) and then run the python file with `python ranking.py`.
 You can change the number of the race (race_id) and the split (split_id) to test any race you want.
 Just try to choose races with 8+ drivers as these only are ranked in LFM.

+# Other improvements
+I tested with a K factor of 6.
+The K factor can be adjusted depending the duration of the race (higher for longer races), the races of each driver (newer driver gets a higher one, bigger changes to their rating), or ranking of the driver (depending on the range of the driver rating as it is in Chess).